BobJones13579/fantasy-dashboard/project-context.md

 ## Core Purpose & Vision

 **What are you building?**
 A fantasy football companion platform that enhances private leagues with betting-style odds, strategic analytics, and social competition features.
-The app connects to existing fantasy platforms (ESPN, Yahoo, Sleeper) to generate custom odds, FAAB predictions, and trade analysis - all without handling real money.
+Currently focused on ESPN integration (already working) with flexibility for future expansion to other platforms.
+Generates custom odds, FAAB predictions, and trade analysis - all without handling real money.

 **Who is this for?**
-Fantasy football enthusiasts, particularly friend groups and dynasty leagues who already play on ESPN, Yahoo, or Sleeper.
+Currently focused on League TB12 (10 members) as a passion project, with flexibility for future expansion to other ESPN leagues.
 Target users are power users and commissioners who want deeper engagement, strategic insights, and fun social competition within their existing leagues.

 **What problem does this solve?**
 - ESPN's built-in analytics and customization are limited